Stationary striations in plasma, created by a short microwave pulse in a waveguide filled with a neutral gas: Ionization

 \section{Ionization}

-The electric field of a symmetric TM microwave mode propagating in a cylindrical waveguide and the energy of electrons, oscillating in the wave fields, are maximal near the axis.
+{If the wave frequency is not far from the cut-off frequency, as is the case in these experiments (operating frequency 9.6 GHz, cut-off frequency 8.19 GHz),} the electric field of a symmetric TM$_{01}$ microwave mode and the energy of electrons, oscillating in the wave fields, are maximal near the axis.
 When the microwave power is moderate (a few MW) the plasma is created mostly near and its density is maximal on the axis.
 When the microwave power is sufficiently high, the region of maximal ionization rate shifts from the axis toward the waveguide wall.
 The reason is a non-monotonic dependence of the electron impact ionization cross section $\sigma(w_e)$ on the electron energy $w_e$.
-The cross section is maximal when the electron energy is of the order of 100 eV and decreases with increasing electron energy.
-For microwave power of the order of tens of MW or higher, the electron oscillating energy near the axis is so large that the ionization cross sections is smaller than its maximal value.
-In contrast, near the waveguide wall, where the wave electric field is smaller than near the axis, the ionization cross section is close to its maximal value.
+The cross section is maximal when the electron energy is of the order of 100 eV and decreases with increasing electron energy. {As an example, the electron impact ionization cross section for helium and air are shown in Fig.~\ref{FigA}.
+For microwave power of the order of tens of MW or higher, the electron oscillating energy reaches several keV near the axis, so that the ionization cross sections here is much smaller than its maximal value.} In contrast, near the waveguide wall, where the wave electric field is smaller than near the axis, the ionization cross section is close to its maximal value.

 The time evolution of the electron density, $n_e(r,t)$, is described by the equation